Last Updated: 02/04/20 | February 4th, 2020

 “Where are the lanterns?”
 I asked.

-“These are the lanterns” my friend said as he pointed at the light up parade floats that littered the park.
+“These are the lanterns,” my friend said, pointing at the lit-up parade floats that littered the park.

 “Huh?
 These are parade floats.”

 Clearly, he and I had different opinions as to what lanterns are.
 Or maybe it was my cultural expectation that differed.
 In Thailand, they have Loy Kratong, a lantern festival that’s sort of like Thailand’s version of Valentine’s Day.
 Moreover, every month during the full moon, people light paper lanterns and watch them float off into the sky.
 It’s a sign of good luck.